emqx/neuron-docs/en_US/configuration/south-devices/south-devices.md

 * Interval: Set the frequency of collection and reporting of this group of tags, in milliseconds, 100 means that the whole group of points is collected every 100 ms and the value of the whole group of points is reported once.

 :::tip
-Interval is a time interval that is used to collect data from equipment and report the data to MQTT.
-The minimum setting can be 100ms, but when there are a lot of collected data, if the data monitoring interface reports an error that the point value is invalid, the value of the interval can be appropriately increased.
+An interval is a duration of time utilized for data collection from equipment and subsequent reporting to MQTT.
+The minimum setting available is 100ms.
+However, when there is a large volume of data being collected, the data monitoring interface may report an error indicating an invalid point value.
+In such cases, it would be appropriate to increase the interval value.
 :::

 ### Add Tags to the Group

 Add the device tags to be collected, including tag address, tag attribute, tag type, etc.

-Click the **Tag list** icon in the group to enter the tag list management interface.
+Click the **Tag List** icon in the group to enter the tag list management interface.

 Select the **Create** icon to enter the tag page.